Ravencentric/juicenet-cli/docs/cli-reference.md

     juicenet "path/to/files" --glob "*/"
     ```

-5. Upload all subfolders with the word "BDMV" and "UHD" in it while preserving their structure
+6. Upload all subfolders with the word "BDMV" anywhere in their name and all the subfolders that start with the word "UHD"

     ``` bash
-    juicenet --glob "*BDMV*/" "*UHD*/" # CWD
+    juicenet --glob "*BDMV*/" "UHD*/" # CWD
     ```

     ``` bash
     juicenet "path/to/files" --glob "*BDMV*/" "*UHD*/"
     ```

+7. Upload BDMV discs automatically (This may not be perfect, it simply finds BDMVs by looking for `BDMV/index.bdmv`)

+    ``` bash
+    juicenet "path/to/files" --bdmv
+    ```
+    Can be paired with `--glob` to further filter what you want to upload

+    ``` bash
+    juicenet "path/to/files" --bdmv --glob "*BDMV*/" "*UHD*/"
+    ```

-6. Only Upload E10 to E15 from a folder with all the episodes
+8. Only Upload E10 to E15 from a folder with all the episodes

     ``` bash
     juicenet --glob "S01E1[0-5]" # CWD